James County, Tennessee

-James County was created by an act of the Tennessee General Assembly on January 30, 1871.
+James County is a former county in Tennessee.
+It was created by an act of the Tennessee General Assembly on January 30, 1871.
 Lands were taken from a small portion of Bradley County and the eastern third of Hamilton County.
 James County was named in honor of the Rev. Jesse J. James, the father of Elbert Abdiel James, who introduced legislation for the formation of the county.
 Ooltewah was selected as the county seat.